davidaparicio/devsecops-workshop-devoxxfr23/petstore/README.md

 ## Building and running the API

-To build and run the API execute the following commands :
+To build and run the API execute the following commands:

 ```
 cd ./api